SoftEng-HEIGVD/Teaching-HEIGVD-RES-2016-LabBox/README.md

 your-OS $ vagrant halt
 ```

-## What's next?
+## Setup your GitHub environment

 We will use GitHub.
 A lot.
+So the very first thing that you want to do is to setup your user name and email.
+This is crucial, because you don't want to appear as "vagrant" in the commit history and we will need you real identify.
+There are two commands to type, see [here](https://help.github.com/articles/set-up-git/).

-So the very first thing that you want to do, is setup your ssh key so that you can authenticate yourself when cloning repos.
+You then want to setup your ssh key so that you can authenticate yourself when cloning repos.
 The instructions are available on GitHub.

  * Step 1 is described [here](https://help.github.com/articles/generating-a-new-ssh-key/#platform-linuvx).